pnp/sp-dev-fx-property-controls/docs/documentation/docs/controls/PropertyFieldSpinButton.md

 ## How to use this control in your solutions

 1. Check that you installed the `@pnp/spfx-property-controls` dependency.
-Check out The [getting started](./Getting-started) page for more information about installing the dependency.
+Check out the [getting started](../getting-started) page for more information about installing the dependency.
 2. Import the following modules to your component:

 ```TypeScript